-Talk to them, talk to them again, and then talk to them some more.
-I’m a realistic and modern mother – I didn’t make her promise not to drink or have sex.
+I’m a realistic and modern mother – I didn’t make her promise not to drink or have sex when she went to college.
 My rules centered around her personal safety and it was honestly my greatest fear.
 Any other mistake, not related to her personal safety, could be fixed, moved on from, or learned from.

 I shared with her every article and news report I saw about girls who were sexually assaulted and, in some cases, never seen alive again.
 You might criticize me for trying to scare her, that’s okay – I can take it.
 I was trying to scare her.
 I was trying to impress upon her in the most profound ways I could, how one choice, one decision, one momentary lapse in judgment, could alter her future, forever.